laiacoronas/protein_fragmentation/README.md

-# Efficient Hybrid Classical-Quantum Methods for Protein Ground State Energy Computation via Fragmentation and Reassembly
+# Efficient Protein Ground State Energy Computation via Fragmentation and Reassembly
 This repository is made as supporting material for the paper "Efficient Hybrid Classical-Quantum Methods for Protein Ground State Energy Computation via Fragmentation and Reassembly".

 ### Abstract